Key Ingredient Supplier of Silica Sand in Northern California

 Using Alternative Solar Energy

-In 2013, G3 installed a 1 MW photovoltaic solar system.
-This alternative energy system is expected to provide up to 30% of electrical operating cost and save up to 1.8 million kWh of energy every year.
+The mining operation is powered by a 1 MW photovoltaic solar system.
+This renewable energy system is expected to provide up to 30% of our electrical operating cost and save up to 1.8 million kWh of energy every year.

 Reducing Our Carbon Footprint